-Introduction 4

-Auditor's responsibilities in relation to the audit 4

-Auditor's responsibility under International Standards on Auditing 4

-Responsibilities of management and those charged with governance 5

-Other information in documents containing audited financial statements

-Conduct, approach and overall scope of the audit 5

-Audit report, adjustments and management representations 5

-Significant findings from the audit 6

-Significant accounting practices 6

-Management's judgments and accounting estimates 6

-Going concern doubts 6

-Material weaknesses in internal control 6

-Fraud or illegal acts 6

-Significant difficulties encountered during the course of our audit 7

-Disagreements with management

-Any other significant matters 7

-Acknowledgements
+Introduction 4 Auditor's responsibilities in relation to the audit 4 Auditor's responsibility under International Standards on Auditing 4 Responsibilities of management and those charged with governance .
+5 Other information in documents containing audited financial statements .
+5 Conduct, approach and overall scope of the audit 5 Audit report, adjustments and management representations 5 Significant findings from the audit 6 Significant accounting practices 6 Management's judgments and accounting estimates 6 Going concern doubts 6 Internal control matters and significant findings 6 Fraud or illegal acts 6 Significant difficulties encountered during the course of our audit 7 Disagreements with management 7 Any other significant matters 7 Acknowledgements 7 APPENDIX 1 - Internal control matters and significant findings 8